etienneq/star-trek-timeline/doc/data-files.md

 The order in which entries are listed within a single data file is of no importance because all entries will be sorted automatically.
 Only when single chapters/sections should become individual timeline entries the order within the data file is important (see below).

+## Format of startDate and endDate

+Both real-world date fields may contain a full date, year/month combination or just the year.
+Additionally B.C. years are defined as negative dates, approximate years are preceded by a tilde.

+Examples:
+* 2369 // the year 2369
+* 2372-10 // october 2372
+* 2375-05-02 // october 2, 2375
+* -2000 // 2000 BC
+* ~-10000 // c.
+10.000 B.C.

 ## Automated sort order